MikkoVihtakari/BioticExplorer/README.md

 install.packages("shiny")
 ```

 Biotic Explorer uses the new RstoxData package, which currently is only available on [GitHub](https://github.com/StoXProject/RstoxData/releases).
-On Unix computers and on Windows machines with a working C++ compiler, you can install the package directly from GitHub using the devtools package (`devtools::install_github("StoXProject/RstoxData")`).
+On Unix computers and on Windows machines with a working C++ compiler ([Rtools](https://cran.r-project.org/bin/windows/Rtools/)), you can install the package directly from GitHub using the devtools package (`devtools::install_github("StoXProject/RstoxData")`).

-On computers that return errors when trying to run the C++ compiler ([Rtools](https://cran.r-project.org/bin/windows/Rtools/)) through RStudio (most institutional Windows machines), **install the binary directly from [here](https://github.com/StoXProject/RstoxData/releases)**.
+On computers that return errors when trying to run the Rtools through RStudio (most institutional Windows machines), **install the binary directly from [here](https://github.com/StoXProject/RstoxData/releases)**.
 Download the newest RstoxData zip file, click the "Packages" tab -> "Install" -> "Install from:" "Package Archive File" -> "Install".
 If the installer does not complain, the package is installed correctly.

-As long as your R++ compiler or the RstoxData package work, running the app for the first time **automatically installs and loads** packages used by the app.
+As long as your C++ compiler or the RstoxData package work, running the app for the first time **automatically installs and loads** packages used by the app.

 ### Running the app directly from GitHub